m3z0diac/hamza07-w/README.md

 ![Profile views](https://gpvc.arturio.dev/hamza07-w)
 ![Programmer and Problems solver](https://github.com/hamza07-w/hamza07-w/blob/main/hamzaansari.jpg)

 I'm Hamza from Morocco, and I study software devlopment at schoole, and learning my self problems solving, languages that I have handing with, are c++ && python && php && html and css.
 I really enjoy with problems solving and I love security in general.
-You can visit my twiter account https://twitter.com/hamza05553082 or my Facebook account https://www.facebook.com/hamza.elansari.py/
+You can solve problems with our comunity at Facebook <a href="https://www.facebook.com/groups/HK6GANG/">here</a>.

 Skills: PYTHON / PHP / C++ / HTML / CSS